AlviseDeFaveri/alvise.xyz/content/about/index.md

 {{< figure src="img/beemo2.png" class="headshot" >}}

 Hi there!

-My name is **Alvise**, and I'm a Software Engineer.
-This blog is where I document my learning process through the magical world of computers.

-I enjoy exploring how computing machinery works, and I'm especially fascinated by the interaction between software and hardware.
+My name is **Alvise** and I am a software engineer and security researcher from Italy.

+I'm interested in embedded systems, system's security, compilers, weird machines and the interface between hardware and software.
+I also like a bunch of other stuff, which is not always related to computers.

+This blog is an excuse to write about various things that I like, and sometimes about those that I don't like.

-## Experiences
+## Experience

 Some cool things about me:

 - 🚀 I **flew a rocket** with the [Skyward Experimental Rocketry](https://skywarder.eu) Team
 - 🐉 I'm working on an (LLVM+QEMU)-based **decompiler**, called [rev.ng](https://rev.ng)
+- 🏎💨 I ported parts of the **V8 javascript engine**'s backend to RISCV-32
 - 🚗 I like **car hacking**, and in particular I wrote my [Master Thesis](https://www.politesi.polimi.it/bitstream/10589/180235/1/2021_10_DeFaveriTron.pdf) on CAN bus attacks
 - 🔦 I've been designing and performing **audiovisual shows** with some [good friends](https://beyondcommonideas.org) for almost a decade